Here are a few of our favorite go-to, make-ahead lunch recipes that are Crohn’s and UC-friendly.

 6 Delicious Make-Ahead Lunch Recipes for Crohn’s or Ulcerative Colitis

-When battling Crohn’s or UC, one strategy for avoiding flare-ups is to eat several smaller meals throughout the day.
-Eating smaller portions more frequently helps your body digest more easily and helps prevent overeating.
+When battling Crohn’s disease or ulcerative colitis, one strategy for avoiding flare-ups is to eat several smaller meals throughout the day.
+Eating smaller portions more frequently can help your body digest more easily and prevent overeating.
 Try packing some of our favorite “snack meals” that you have every two or three hours that do not require reheating and can easily be consumed on the go.

 Slice some Low FODMAP veggies, such as cucumbers, celery, carrots, or bell peppers, into matchsticks or small pieces.
 Roll the veggies into slices of deli sliced ham or turkey breast.
 You can also do zucchini roll-ups by using a wide vegetable spiralizer or peeler to slice the zucchini into strips.
 Place your meat on top, roll and eat!